jrjhealey/thesis/NOTES.md

    - Elongation of the cells?
    - Crystals forming (phase bright)?
 - ACTgenerator to try and find the best RfaH candidate in photo?
+- NusG essential in e. coli?
+RfaH not?
 # Misc:
  - MGB parser: check if 2 seqs overlap, if so, take the longest or the intersection of the 2?
  - MGB parser: test for identical sequences, and remove redundancy.